MistyCommunity/Documentation/src/content/onboarding/get-started/setting-up-misty.md

 Welcome!
 Your Misty I Developer Edition Prototype robot has been hand-built by the Misty Robotics team.

 For safety and care during shipping, your robot arrives with a couple of items disconnected and with the final pieces of the case removed.
 Please start here for some quick words of advice on setting her up.
+You can also [watch this video](https://youtu.be/ROqzzQRf2qI) to see the setup process directly.

-**Note:** While future versions of Misty will be much tougher, it’s important that you handle your Misty I Developer Edition Prototype robot with care.
+**Important:** While future versions of Misty will be much tougher, it’s important that you handle your Misty I Developer Edition Prototype robot with care.
 When carrying Misty, support the entire robot from the front and back, below the main chassis between the two tracks.

-Also, we recommend powering up Misty on the floor, if possible.
-When Misty is powered up on a table top, it's possible to forget and drive her off the edge.
-Trust us, we've done it.
+**Note:** To avoid the risk of driving Misty off a high surface, we recommend either working with the robot on the floor or temporarily elevating the wheels so the robot cannot drive.
+To do this, you can either place a couple of books underneath Misty between the wheels or use this handy [stand for Misty I](https://github.com/MistyCommunity/assets/blob/master/M1_Robot_Stand.STL) that you can 3D print.

 ## Connecting the Battery